LeinerResearchGroup/SSG/Elaine_v2/H-alpha_analysis/READ_ME.md

-This section will NEED much more work
+This section will NEED much more work> The FN Com Module will have most detailed instructions.
 To fix:
 - Code is inefficent
 - does not account for secondaries